tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 like Scry.

-**Animalism:** Animalism 5 (Drawing Out the Beast) is now stricken from play, and the 5^th^-dot power is replaced with Species Speech.
+**Animalism:** Animalism 5 (Drawing Out the Beast) is now stricken from play, and the 5<sub>th</sub> dot power is replaced with Species Speech.

 **All Abilities With Heat Based Names**: These Combos, Disciplines, Merits and Abilities all apply aggravated damage as by fire.
 Any of